What is Flex?

 A-Flex works within Auto-CPAP mode.
-Like C-Flex, A-Flex supplies pressure relief at the beginning of exhalation and like Bi-Flex softens transition avoiding spike ups from inhalation to exhalation.
+Like C-Flex, A-Flex supplies pressure relief at the beginning of exhalation and like Bi-Flex softens transition avoiding spike-ups from inhalation to exhalation.
 It is a smoother and more comfortable feeling.
 A-Flex mimics your natural breath the most.

-Bi-Flex works on BiPAP mode and offers pressure relief at both inhalation and exhalation.
+Bi-Flex works in BiPAP mode and offers pressure relief at both inhalation and exhalation.
 The Bi-flex setting offers pressure relief at 3 key areas - the transition from exhalation to inhalation, the transition from inhalation to exhalation and during the exhalation.

 C-Flex technology is a pressure relief feature designed for CPAP machines.
 A range of settings numbered 1 through 3 is set up to create varying levels of pressure reduction upon exhalation.
-Setting 1 is used to apply the least amount of change, while Setting 3 offers the greatest ease upon exhalation.
+Setting 1 is used to apply the least amount of change while Setting 3 offers the greatest ease upon exhalation.

-P-Flex is a unique comfort feature that applies exhalation pressure relief in proportion to pressure.
+P-Flex is a unique comfort feature that applies for exhalation pressure relief in proportion to the pressure.
 Like the rest of their Flex algorithm family, P-Flex is designed to enhance comfort by reducing exhalation pressure.

 For more information, refer to Philips Respironics user manual.